Singularity-tutorial/Singularity-tutorial.github.io/03-the-ecosystem/README.md

 ### Docker Hub Official and Certified images

-The Docker team works with upstream maintainers (like Canonical, CentOS, etc.) to create **Official** images.
+The Docker team works with upstream maintainers (like Canonical, CentOS, etc.) to create [**Official** images](https://docs.docker.com/docker-hub/official_images/).
 They've been reviewed by humans, scanned for vulnerabilities, and approved.
-You can find more details [here](https://docs.docker.com/docker-hub/official_images/)

-There are a series of steps that upstream maintainers can perform to produce **Certified** images.
+There are a series of steps that upstream maintainers can perform to produce [**Certified** images](https://docs.docker.com/docker-hub/publish/certify-images/).
 This includes a standard of best practices and some baseline testing.
-You can find more details [here](https://docs.docker.com/docker-hub/publish/certify-images/)

 ### Signing and verifying Singularity images